 For some couples, money conflict can progress to a damaging situation known as financial infidelity.
 While financial infidelity doesn’t generally involve physical or emotional cheating with someone outside the marriage, it can still lead to an incredible sense of betrayal that may threaten the stability of the marriage.

-Keep reading to learn more about what financial infidelity is, what its top signs are, and what to do if you recognize it in your relationship.
+Keep reading to learn more about what financial infidelity is, signs that your partner may be committing it, and what to do if you recognize it in your relationship.
 Thinking TL;DR?
 Click on a subtopic link below to skip to that section.

 - Financial Infidelity Explained